"Thanks for this awesome group to give me motivation and encouragement to reach a bit farther with my art and talents"

 How is this Residency similar to others?

 Like other residencies, this platform serves as a point of connection and motivation for creatives to pursue their own work on their own terms.
 There are no classes given, and resources are pursued by the individuals themselves.
-We are available to give feedback (through the contact button on the site) but at no point will serve as the support structure for an individual's art practice.
+We are available to give feedback (through the contact button on the site) but at no point will serve as the support structure for an individual's art practice or as a platform to advertise work.
 This Residency serves the creative by reframing the time during the pandemic as an opportunity for self-investigation and creative discovery.

 Am I required to submit artwork or communication on a regular basis?